WELCOME TO CKRG IN CENTRAL KANSAS

 Our main city System Fusion and 1st repeater is on 444.100 + 100.0 Hz.
 This repeater is located at our High Rise site down town Great Bend and the antenna is mounted on the 150' tall building.
 This repeater covers the entire Great Bend metro area.
 Our repeater has a 12v battery backup system.
 At this time host a Wires-X Node, and a weather camera over looking Great Bend.

 A 2nd System Fusion repeater and 2nd site is on the 146.835 +100.0Hz frequency pair and is located north of Pawnee Rock Ks, on a 356’ Heartland Tower.
 Our 3rd repeater is also located on this tower.
 444.325 +100.0Hz.
 This site is backed up with a Automatic Standby Generator.

 We have also just included our 6th site and 7th Repeater in mid to late 2019.
-This is our Cougar repeater.
-This is also backed up by a automatic standby generator.
-This repeater is a Motorola MTR2000 with a Diamond fiberglass antenna ontop of a 75' water tower located at Barton County Community College.
+This is our Dream repeater.
+This repeater is a Motorola MTR2000 with a Diamond fiberglass antenna ontop of a 150' Building located downtown Great Bend.
 We also like to talk about Wichita Amateur Radio Club.
 They have joined us with a NET on Sundays at 1745 hours.